 Resistance Band Exercises: Takeaway

 Resistance bands recruit secondary stabilizing muscles, which can help support larger muscle groups, and joints improving mobility and strength to provide better movement and functionality.
 They're versatile and low impact giving you dozens of different options in terms of exercise selection, resistance and tension to target specific full body movements.
-Resistance band workouts can be great as an accessory workout, recovery routine, or full body workout as part of a training split.
+Strength band exercises can be great as an accessory workout, recovery routine, or full body workout as part of a training split.

 Need Help With Optimizing Your Nutrition And Training Plan To Finally Get The Results You've Been Waiting For?